Alweena-Fatima/BasicInterviewQuestion/OS.md

 | **Creation Overhead** | Heavy (needs new memory, resources)        | Light (shares existing process memory)                |
 | **Context Switching** | Slower (due to switching memory space)     | Faster (same memory space)                            |

 ---

+### user-level thread and a kernel-level thread?
+**User-Level Threads:**
+These threads are managed entirely in user space by a thread library, and the operating system is not aware of their existence.
+Thread creation, switching, and synchronization happen without involving the kernel, making them faster and less resource-intensive.
+However, if one thread makes a blocking system call, the entire process gets blocked, and these threads cannot run in parallel on multiple processors.

+**Kernel-Level Threads:**
+These threads are managed directly by the operating system kernel.
+The kernel is aware of all threads and schedules them individually.
+They are slower to create and switch due to system call overhead, but they can run truly in parallel on multiple CPUs and if one thread blocks, others can continue execution.

+---

 ### What are the different states of the process?